 Small Business Administration (SBA)

 SBA offers information on small business loans, grants, bonds and other financial assistance.
 For more information, call (916) 735-1700 or go here.

 Executive Order N-42-20 protects consumers who may not be able to pay for their water service from shutoffs during the COVID-19 pandemic.
-This order further restores water for occupied residences that may have had their water shut off as of March 4, 2020 and prevents future shutoffs due to nonpayment for residences and essential businesses.
+This order further restores water for occupied residences that may have had their water shut off as of March 4, 2020, and it prevents future shutoffs due to nonpayment for residences and essential businesses.

 Importantly, this order does not eliminate the obligation of water customers to pay for water service, prevent a water system from charging a customer for such service, or reduce the amount a customer already may owe to a water system.